Define Discipline-specific Expectations

 Choose a Journal

 Before writing, you should consider what you want to be the main topic or research question.
 From there, think about whether that research question would fit best at a journal with a broad or narrow scope.
-A couple of questions to ask yourself: How do you want to present your discussion, what is important about this study, and who would be interested in hearing the results.
+A couple of questions to ask yourself: How do you want to present your discussion?
+What is important about this study?
+Who would be interested in the results?
 Once you answer those questions, use your answers to help determine what journal to publish in and what to focus on in the different sections of the article.

 Have more than one journal in mind: